Sunset Dinner Cruises in Hawaii: The Ultimate Parents' Night Out

 Sunset cruises in Hawaii are seasonal in the best way:

 • December through April: Whale season.
-This is the absolute best time for a sunset cruise because you will almost certainly see humpback whales.
-The crews are expert spotters and will slow down or change course to give you the best views.
+The absolute best time for a sunset cruise because you will almost certainly see humpback whales.
+Crews are expert spotters and will slow down or change course to give you the best views.
 Worth the premium pricing.

 • May through November: Calmer seas, longer days, stunning sunsets.
 Fewer whales (they migrate to Alaska for summer), but the water is glassier and the sunset colors can be even more vivid.

-Book at least two weeks in advance during peak season (December-January and June-July).
+Book at least two weeks in advance during peak season.
 Some popular cruises sell out a month ahead.
 Prices range from about $90 for a basic cocktail sail to $200+ for premium dinner experiences.

 Making It Special